Transition from antiferromagnets to altermagnets: Symmetry-Breaking Theory

-Here, we focus on the transition between collinear antiferromagnetism and altermagnetism due to the collinear nature of altermagnetism\cite{alter_mat, alter1, alter2}.
-In conventional collinear antiferromagnetic materials, opposite spin sublattices are connected by either space inversion or translation.
-However, in altermagnetic materials, these sublattices are connected by symmetry operations other than space inversion or translation.
-Therefore, the key to the transition from antiferromagnetism to altermagnetism lies in breaking space inversion or translation symmetry while preserving other symmetries to connect opposite spin sublattices.
-Breaking crystal translation symmetry without disrupting the periodicity of a crystalline material is challenging.
-Thus, we focus on inversion symmetry breaking to induce the transition.
+\emph{Symmetry analysis}---Here, we focus on the transition between collinear AFM and AM due to the collinear nature of altermagnetism\cite{alter1,alter2,alter_mat}.
+In conventional collinear antiferromagnetic materials, opposite spin sublattices are connected by either space inversion or/and translation with time-reversal symmetry, namely AFMs can be categorized by $PT$-type AFMs, $\bm{t}T$-type AFMs, and $PT$-$\bm{t}T$-type AFMs.
+However, in altermagnetic materials, the opposite spin sublattices are connected by symmetry operations other than space inversion or pure translation (we name the operation as $AT$).
+Therefore, the key to the transition from AFMs to AMs lies in breaking space inversion or/and translation symmetry while preserving other symmetries to connect opposite spin sublattices.
+It is important to noted that, in collinear AFM and AM, spin orientations are limited to two antiparallel directions and remain unchanged across magnetic transitions.
+Thus, time-reversal and spin-rotation symmetries are preserved, while certain combined symmetries with crystalline operations may be broken. \\ We firstly study the symmetry evolution of the $PT$-type AFM with the point group symmetry of the crystal.
 When spin freedom is disregarded, crystal symmetries are described by 32 point groups.
 The group-subgroup relationship among these 32 point groups is shown in Fig. \ref{fig1}, where pink and arctic blue boxes represent point groups with and without space inversion symmetry, respectively.
-As demonstrated in Fig. \ref{fig1}, we identify 18 possible pathways (denoted by green lines) that achieve space inversion symmetry breaking and simultaneously realize the transition from antiferromagnetism to altermagnetism.\\

-Given that point groups alone are insufficient to fully describe the symmetries of these two types of magnetic materials, it is necessary to consider the magnetic point groups and magnetic space groups\cite{book1}.
-Since we neglect the translation symmetry, we focus is solely on the magnetic point groups (or nontrivial spin groups\cite{sgroup1, sgroup2, sgroup3, alter1}).
-For these two types of magnetic states, we must use type III dichromatic groups to describe their symmetries\cite{book1}:
+As shown in Fig. \ref{fig1}, we have identified 18 potential pathways (indicated by green lines) that break space inversion symmetry, through which the transition from AFMs to AMs can be realized.\\ The point groups alone are insufficient to fully describe the symmetries of the two types of collinear magnetic materials.
+It is necessary to consider the spin point groups and spin space groups\cite{sgroup1, sgroup2, sgroup3}.
+For the two types of magnetic states, we must use spin group $\bm{r}_s \times \mathcal{R}^{III}_{s}$, where $\bm{r}_s$ is spin only group and $\mathcal{R}^{III}_{s}$ is the third type nontrivial spin groups\cite{alter1,alter2}: